 Paying yourself first is one of the best ways to ensure that you’re making progress toward your long-term financial goals.
 That being said, there are downsides to any financial strategy you choose to implement.

-Here are some of the biggest pros and cons of the reverse budgeting system.
+Here are some of the biggest pros and cons of the reverse budgeting strategy.

 - You guarantee that you’ll hit your savings goal every month.